 By default, Analyzer selects all applications for which Analyzer drivers exist.
-Applications for which Analyzer doesn't have drivers display in red.
+Applications for which Analyzer does not have drivers display in red.

 IMPORTANT: Analyzer supports some Designer applications only through Identity Manager's Remote Loader.
 If you have such an application with a local configuration, Analyzer prevents you from importing it as a connection profile until you reconfigure the application to use Remote Loader.
-For more information about the Remote Loader, see the Analyzer 1.1 for Identity Manager Administration Guide (http://www.novell.com/documentation/analyzer11/).
+For more information about the Remote Loader, see the Identity Manager 4.0.2 Remote Loader Guide.

 If you have several Designer applications, click any of the column headings in the Applications Found dialog box to sort the list based on that column.
 Click once to sort in ascending order.
 Click again to sort in descending order.
 4 In the New Connection Creation dialog box, click OK.